Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Examples

 \subsection{Minimizing Landau-de Gennes-Helfrich Energy}

-A $ \hil $-gradient flow is given in \cite{Reuteretal_PRSA_2020} for the Landau-de Gennes-Helfrich energy, where $ \qb[\para]\in\mathcal{Q}^2\surf < \tangentS[^2] $ is a trace-free and symmetric 2-tensor field and surface deformations are restricted to deformations in normals direction.
+A $ \hil $-gradient flow is given in \cite{Reuteretal_PRSA_2020} for the Landau-de Gennes-Helfrich energy, where $ \qb[\para]\in\mathcal{Q}^2\surf < \tangentS[^2] $ is a trace-free and symmetric 2-tensor field and surface deformations are restricted to deformations in normal direction.
+The corresponding surface energy $ \energy[\para,\qb[\para]] $ was derived as a thin film limit of a three-dimensional energy \cite{Nitschkeetal_PRSA_2018}.
 The resulting equations of motion are formulated under the material gauge of surface independence and with the material time derivative.
 The calculated energy rate also fits the energy rate \eqref{eq:dissipation_tensor} for the given restrictions.